Sonimith12/yolov8n-gradcam-StreakDetection/README.md

 We have adapted the Grad-CAM implementation originally designed for **YOLOv5** to work with **YOLOv8** and our fine-tuned model on the **YOLOStreak dataset**.
 This allows us to visualize which regions the object detection model focuses on when identifying streaks in astronomical images.

-A huge thank you to the original authors of the [yolov5-gradcam](https://github.com/pooya-mohammadi/yolov5-gradcam) repository for their great work! 🚀
+A huge thank you to the original authors of the [yolov5-gradcam](https://github.com/pooya-mohammadi/yolov5-gradcam) repository for their work! 🚀
+A huge thank you to [Loshan](https://github.com/LoshanRSN) for fine tuning Yolov8n adapt to the Streak Dataset for his work! 🚀

 ## **Installation**
 ```bash